rya-sge/access-denied/_posts/merkle-tree2.md

 ------

-### Beyond the Merkle Tree: Variants and Their Applications
+### Merkle Tree Variation

-The classic binary Merkle tree is a foundational concept, but its variants offer more flexibility and functionality, tailored to meet the demands of modern applications.
-Below are some of the most prominent variations.
+In practice, ofthen the Merkle Tree is adapted to offer more flexibility and functionality and to meet the demands of specific use case.
+Below are some of the most known variations.

 #### Merkle DAG (Directed Acyclic Graph)